shivaverma/Orbit/README.md

 # Environment 1: Paddle

-In this environment the paddle needs to hit the ball.
+In this environment, the task is to hit the ball with paddle.

-Episode ends after each 1000 frames or when ball touchs the ground.

 <img src=paddle/wall.gif width="400">